Impact of Demonetization on Real Estate

 In the past one year, there have been a few positive and potentially long-lasting changes in the Indian real estate.
 The passing of RERA (Real Estate Regulation and Development Act 2016), the Benami Transactions Act and now the demonetization move will ensure that going forward.
 The sector will lose much of its historic taint and become more transparent.
 Only players who conduct their business with integrity will survive.
 This bodes well for end-users, who will be aware of their rights, have the assurance of not being cheated and will no longer need to contend with the constantly rising prices.
 They will be able to buy properties of their choice at affordable prices, in projects which will assuredly be delivered on time.

 The demonetization exercise was a very necessary step which was bound to bring with it a tremendous shake-up wherever black money has played a major role.
-Impact of Demonetization on Real Estate Over the long term.
+The impact of Demonetization on Real Estate Over the long term.
 The Indian real estate sector will emerge stronger. healthier and capable of long periods of sustained growth.
-As of now, there is no reason for developers and investors. who have conducted their dealings transparently and legally to panic.
+As of now, there is no reason for developers and investors. who have conducted their dealings transparently and legally to panic?
 It will essentially be business as usual for them.

 NPS subscribers may get housing loans at affordable terms